SummaryRead the full fact sheet

 - infection (this is rare).

 More extensive surgery may be required if removal is necessary because of infection, discomfort or an unsightly appearance.

-Self-care after a facelift
+Self-care after suture facelift

 Alternatives to facelifts

-Alternatives to a facelift can include:
+Alternatives to facelift surgery can include:

 - injections of botulinum toxin Type A (such as Botox®) into wrinkles

 - laser resurfacing